hashicorp/nomad/website/source/api/json-jobs.html.md

          - `Timeout`: This indicates how long Consul will wait for a health check query to succeed.

-         - `Path`: The path of the http endpoint which Consul will query to query the health of a service if the type of the check is `http`.
+         - `Path`: The path of the HTTP endpoint which Consul will query to query the health of a service if the type of the check is `http`.
 Nomad will add the IP of the service and the port, users are only required to add the relative URL of the health check endpoint.

-         - `Protocol`: This indicates the protocol for the http checks.
+         - `Protocol`: This indicates the protocol for the HTTP checks.
 Valid options are `http` and `https`.
 We default it to `http`.

          - `Command`: This is the command that the Nomad client runs for doing